MMTDigital/kentico-cloud-schema-generator-azure-function/README.md

 ```
 **Do not commit this file to the repo**

-4) Install dependencies: `yarn`
-5) Populate the Kentico Cloud Project ID from Kentico Cloud
-6) Run through the deployment process outlined below.
-Note, this may have already been done by your team, so check first
-7) Populate the `AzureWebJobsStorage` and `AZURE_STORAGE_CONNECTION_STRING` with the created Azure Storage connection string
+6) Populate the environment values.
+Here is a small explanation of what each one is:

+- `AzureWebJobsStorage` – A connection string to an Azure Storage resource.
+This is purely for the function to store in-memory things.
+This can be obtained after you have followed the deploy steps outlined below.

+- `AZURE_STORAGE_CONNECTION_STRING` – A connection string to an Azure Storage resource.
+This must be the storage that holds your Kentico Cloud Schema.
+This is expected to be _different_ to the value of `AzureWebJobsStorage`.

+-  `FUNCTIONS_WORKER_RUNTIME` – The runtime of the function.
+This must be set to `"node"`

+-  `KENTICO_CLOUD_PROJECT_ID` – Your public Kentico Cloud API key.
+This should match the API key outlined in the the `kentico-cloud-schema-generator-azure-function` repo

+- `KENTICO_CLOUD_SCHEMA_OUTPUT` – The location of the initial in-memory generated schema.
+This is used to create the Azure Storage blob.
+Default should be fine for most people.

-8) Finally, you can run and develop locally with `yarn start`
+7) Finally, you can run and develop locally with `yarn start`

+### Advanced Local Development

 The tool set to run and develop Azure Functions is provided by Azure Functions Core Tools.
 This has been installed as a dev dependency.
 To read more about these tools, check out the documentation: https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local